Code-Institute-Submissions/BaxtersMS1/README.md

 **Links:** All internal and external links on the site were checked and verified.

 **UX/UI:** Upon entering the site users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-I used a \&lt;nav\&gt; for semantic clarity to allow search engines to know that the links inside are specifically for navigation.
+I used a navbar for semantic clarity to allow search engines to know that the links inside are specifically for navigation.
 The navbar is ordered in priority of information from left to right.
 So starting with the home-page, followed by the About page, to create trust with users, followed by services offered and the contact page.

 A bold and central image of the owner smiling immediately creates a feeling of trust.
-The sense is extended in the About us page where I included images of the owners along with a bio to create a sense of &quot;knowing&quot; your local pharmacist.
+The sense is extended in the About us page where I included images of the owners along with a bio to create a sense of knowing your local pharmacist.

 **Resposiveness:** I designed the site as a mobile first site.
-Bootstrap was used throughout the site to facilitate this and I tested the responsiveness on a number of devices using Dev tools.
+Bootstrap was used throughout the site to facilitate this and I tested the responsiveness on a number of devices and Dev tools.

 **Accessibility:** I used [Wave](https://wave.webaim.org/) to test the accessibility of the site.